 If you’ve recently been involved in an accident in which you were injured, please connect with an experienced Indianapolis, Indiana airbag accident attorney today.
 The legal team of airbag malfunction lawyers Indianapolis, IN from Ward & Ward Law Firm can help you preserve evidence and explore your legal options so that you can make an informed decision that is best for you.

 How Do Airbags and Seat Belts Keep You Safe?

 Airbags work in conjunction with your seatbelt to keep you secure in the event of an auto collision.
-The laws of motion are set into play during a vehicle wreck: when your car stops suddenly, your body will continue to move forward.
-While your seatbelt ensures that you don’t go flying through the windshield, the airbag will cushion your body from the violent motion caused by a wreck.
+When vehicles collide, the laws of motion come into play.
+For example, when your car stops suddenly, your body will propel forward.
+And while your seatbelt ensures that you don’t go flying through the windshield, the airbags cushion your body from the violent motion that occurs in a crash.

 What Causes Airbags to Inflate?

 Most modern cars have a special sensor that detects an impact.
 Your airbag shouldn’t inflate simply because you slam on your brakes.
 An airbag that functions properly and is installed correctly, MUST deploy on impact.
 Although when the impact is minor or at low speed, airbags will not be set off.
 But on the other hand, if the impact’s force is equal to or greater than that of crashing into a concrete wall at 10 to 15 miles per hour, the sensors will signal your car’s inflation system.
 The airbags will inflate swiftly and then rapidly deflate so that they do not limit your movement or vision.

 All of this happens in about 1/25 of a second.
 But “if they are faulty, they won’t inflate properly, which causes motorists and passengers to absorb the force of the collision by hitting steering wheels, dashboards, etcetera,” says airbag accident attorney, Charlie Ward.